-Many businesses aren’t sure how long records must be saved in the paperless era.
+Many staffing and recruiting agencies along with other businesses aren’t sure how long records must be saved in the paperless era.
 Business and tax record-keeping is a boring, but important business activity, and if you make the wrong choices, you risk litigation, succession planning problems, and the wrath of the tax man.

 Understanding how long should you keep business records will help you avoid these problems.